 I first fell in love with these blueberry muffins years ago, when we lived in L.A.
 Back then, I made these huge muffins for Hubby and I on the weekends, and we’d nibble on them while lingering over our favorite cup of joe.

-But these big blueberry muffins haven’t changed.
-They are still the same fail-proof, crowd-pleasing morning treat they’ve always been…
+This blueberry muffin recipe has not changed, nor should they ever be.
+They are consistently the same fail-proof, crowd-pleasing morning treat they’ve always been…

 These big blueberry muffins are, in all truth, better than any bakery muffin I’ve had.
 That’s because these homemade ones are so brimming with plump blueberries that the muffins can barely contain the berries.
 No skimping when you make your own blueberry muffins.